sippeproject/vagoth/doc/introduction.rst

 ============

-Vagoth provides a cluster management framework that you can build upon to create interesting applications where you have the concept of `nodes` which have relationships to one another and a lifecycle which starts with provisioning and ends with deprovisioning.
+Vagoth provides a cluster management framework that you can build upon to create interesting applications where you have the concept of `nodes` which can have relationships to one another, finite resources that must be tracked, and a lifecycle which starts with provisioning and ends with deprovisioning.
 What they do along the way is up to the specific implementation, but it can make use of a job scheduler and actions to perform tasks in the background.
 Is that abstract enough for you?

 A more concrete example is managing a cluster of virtual machines and the servers they run upon.
 In fact, Vagoth comes with a set of components to do